1nst4ll/mango-news/docs/frontend-ui.md

 This setup ensures that when links are shared, they are presented with relevant information, improving user engagement and click-through rates from social platforms.
 Facebook's in-app browser will typically be used by default when these links are opened from within the Facebook mobile app.

+---

+### RSS Feed

+An RSS feed is available for users who wish to subscribe to news updates using an RSS reader.

+**Implementation Details:**

+*   **Feed URL:** The RSS feed is accessible at `/api/rss` (relative to the backend API URL, e.g., `http://your-backend-domain.com/api/rss`).
+*   **Generation:** The feed is generated directly by the backend application (`backend/src/index.js`).
+It fetches the latest articles from the database and formats them into RSS XML.
+*   **Content:** The feed includes the article title, publication date, a summary (with an image if available), and a direct link to the article page on the frontend website.
+*   **Navigation:** A link to the RSS feed ("RSS Feed") has been added to the main navigation bar in the header (`frontend/src/components/Header.tsx` via `frontend/src/lib/nav-items.ts`).
+The link points to `/api/rss`, which will be resolved relative to the backend API URL configured for the frontend.

 Further Documentation:
 * [Server Deployment Instructions](../deployment.md)